PaloAltoNetworks/terraform-provider-panos/website/docs/r/nat_policy.html.markdown

 This resource allows you to add/update/delete NAT policies.

-The prefix `Sat` stands for "Source Address Translation" while the prefix "Dat" stands for "Destination Address Translation".
+The prefix `sat` stands for "Source Address Translation" while the prefix "dat" stands for "Destination Address Translation".
 The order of the params in this resource and their naming matches how the params are presented in the GUI.
 Thus, having a GUI window open while creating your resource